What is body neutrality, the new body positive?

 • @morgane.adt

-Our menstrual briefs are available from XS to XXL, for all women!
+Our menstrual panties are available in sizes XS to XXL, for all women!

 Back to blog